stream-project/Maturity_Model/README.md

 3. Input relevant data and information as required.
 4. The model provides a structured approach to evaluate the maturity level of the data in each **FAIR** aspect.

+### Extracting Data and Generating TTL

+- Run `MMResults.py` to extract data from the Excel file, plot the results, and generate a TTL file.

 ## Contribution

 Contributions to improve or expand this **STREAM** module are encouraged!
 To contribute: